adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 ## Gaining Super Vision into Mock Calls ##

-You have a out using Google Mock.
+You have a test using Google Mock.
 It fails: Google Mock tells you that some expectations aren't satisfied.
 However, you aren't sure why:
 Is there a typo somewhere in the matchers?
 Did you mess up the order of the `EXPECT_CALL`s?
-Or is the code under out doing something wrong?
+Or is the code under test doing something wrong?
 How can you find out the cause?

 Won't it be nice if you have X-ray vision and can actually see the